wp-plugins/canadian-nutrition-facts-label/readme.txt

 [nutrition-label] or [nutrition-label id=XXX]  Change id=XXX to the specific id number for your label.

-= How do I include the nutrition label in a page template. =

-When creating the label you can also specify the Page or Post you want the label to appear and include echo do_shortcode("[nutrition-label]"); in the template where you want the label.

 = What units does the label use? =